 MidCoast Council FAQs

 With any council amalgamation comes much uncertainty and questions about how this will affect the community it serves.
 Here we will aim to cover as many of your questions as possible, but please don’t hesitate to contact us if there’s something else you’d like to know.
-This list of FAQs will be updated frequently, so please check back from time-to-time.

 How was MidCoast Council created, and what are its boundaries?